pokey/blind_files/README.md

 Blind files
 ===========

 Generates a mapping from file names to blind but memorable file names.
+This script assumes that you have a directory that contains files and / or subdirectories with samples from an experiment.
+The names of these files and directories reveal which group the samples belong to, but the contents of the files do not.

+The script will move these files to a new directory, renaming them so that the new file names do not reveal which group the samples belong to.
+It will also generate a mapping file to indicate how the new files map to the original files.

 Installing on OS X
 ------------------